eylon-44/Buzz-OS/documentation/KernelHeap.md

 } heap_header_t;
 ```

-The header includes the size of the chunk ([header](#header) + [data](#data) + [padding](#padding)), as well as the size of the chunk that comes right before of it—we will soon discuss the importance of this.
+The header includes the size of its own chunk ([header](#header) + [data](#data) + [padding](#padding)), as well as the size of the chunk that comes right before of it—we will soon discuss the importance of this.
 As each chunk is 8 bytes aligned, the first bit in the `size` attribute is never used—at least not until now!
 We are going to use the first bit in `size` to indicate whether a page is free (0) or used (1).
 This is big, as we now achieved two significant things:

 * Our header is exactly 8 bytes—we avoided the overhead of adding a 1 byte boolean `used`, and by that we don't need to add (16-9=) 7 bytes of padding to the header in order to keep it 8 bytes aligned.

 * Remember that each header also keeps track of the size of the header that comes before of it.
-That means, that while looking over a single header we can determine if both this header and the header before of it are free, and if so merge them together.
+That means, that while looking over a single header we can determine if both this header and the header before of it are free, and if so, merge them together.

 As all the chunks are stacked together, we can iterate over all the headers in the heap (all the chunks) using the logic described below: